Victorian Tiles in Contemporary Homes

 Apartments tend to be the most difficult to style traditionally but that doesn’t mean it can’t be done.
 The main issue lies with built.
 Older apartments tend to be very small and lack any characters without undergoing major refurbishments.
 This means they neither compliment the traditional Victorian style tiles nor do they match their modern counterparts.
 Yet with the right work done to the apartment and minimalistic designs, Victorian wall tiles can be just the right fit to spice up small bathroom floors or spaces over the kitchen worktops.

-Modern apartments and penthouses on the other hand tend to be very futuristic.
+Modern apartments and penthouses, on the other hand, tend to be very futuristic.
 With gloss kitchens, LED lights and mirrored surfaces, Victorian wall tiles seem to have no place in such apartments.
 The best we can suggest is looking at what can be done to modern shower cabins.
-A lot of penthouses and apartments go for a striking black gloss tile with white gloss furniture look.
+A lot of penthouses and apartments go for a striking black gloss tile with a white gloss furniture look.
 This would be the perfect space to slide in some geometric gloss Victorian floor tiles in white, red or black.
 The key is to keep them gloss as they will complement the lighting.

 As Britain attracts people from all over the world, it has also attracted European architecture.
 So how do homes, built to the style of the Scandinavians or the French, house a set of Victorian wall tiles?
 Surprisingly quite well.
 A lot of European architecture concentrates on moving forward whilst not forgetting its routes.
-High end appliances and accessories are finely fitted in to traditional and countryside looking spaces.
+High end appliances and accessories are finely fitted into traditional and countryside looking spaces.
 Now in this century, that is probably the best type of home to put your own British heritage in to.

 European homes also put pressure on us to be economic and are designed in a minimalistic way that inspires us to create space and think carefully about how any materialistic things we own.
 With that in mind and with all the new space available to you, you can look further into the way Victorians would use tiles to decorate large ballrooms and conference rooms.
-Whilst not many people can say they own a space large enough to be a ballroom or conference room, they can be looked to for some 19th century inspiration.
+Whilst not many people can say they own a space large enough to be a ballroom or conference room, they can be looked to for some 19th-century inspiration.
 And they’re also full of geometric and striking shapes.

 Or maybe rewinding the clock even further is more your style?
 The original Gothic revival look features a lot of floral and herbal accents which perfectly complement a traditional European kitchen where the culinary practice is well and truly reflected in the tiles of the kitchen.
 Also, everybody knows that cleaning grease from ceramic is a far easier task than trying to clean it straight from a painted wall or wallpaper.